PiyushKumar92/CPU-scheduling-Algorithm/README.md

 3. **View Results**:
    - The simulator will display the sequence of process execution and calculate important metrics like waiting time, turnaround time, and CPU utilization.

+▶️ Usage
+1. Run the application.
+2. Choose the scheduling algorithm you want to simulate.
+3. Input:
+   a.
+Number of processes
+   b.
+Arrival time
+   c.
+Burst time
+   d.
+Priority (if applicable)
+4. Click on Start.
+5. View the execution order and computed results.

 ### Example

 - **Simulating Round Robin Scheduling**: